AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 -   For an ECS instance that runs a Linux operating system, you can connect to the instance without making any other configurations.
 For more information, see [Connect to an ECS instance]().
 -   For an ECS instance that runs a Windows operating system, you must use the Sysprep tool to initialize the operating system.
 Do not restart the instance while the operating system is being initialized.
 After the operating system is initialized, you can connect to the instance.
 For more information, see [Connect to an ECS instance]().
 The amount of time required to initialize the operating system is determined by the type of the instance.
-    -   For an I/O optimized instance that runs a Windows operating system, two to three minutes are required to initialize the operating system.
+    -   For an I/O optimized instance that runs a Windows operating system, 2 to 3 minutes are required to initialize the operating system.
-    -   For a non-I/O optimized instance that runs a Windows operating system, ten minutes are required to initialize the operating system.
+    -   For a non-I/O optimized instance that runs a Windows operating system, 10 minutes are required to initialize the operating system.

 **Note:** If an error occurs while the instance is being created, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).